Got a Ripe Banana? Turn It Into These 5-Minute Dog Treats

 #4: Banana Oat Dog Cookies With a Fresh Banana Slice on Top

-Your golden is giving you that look — the one where she sits right by the kitchen counter and just stares.
-You know the one.
+This is what your golden is doing to you.
+She is giving you “that” look.
+You know the one, she sits right by the kitchen counter and just stares at you.

-These little cookies are honestly so easy to make, and she’s going to lose her mind over them.
+These little cookies are easy to make and she’s going to lose her mind over them.

 Banana Oat Dog Cookies